 Introduces essential vocabulary, properties and characteristics of geometric objects and geometric constructions.
 The concepts of plane geometry are developed inductively and then deductively.
-Computer-facilitated instruction offers a dynamic presentation of geometric concepts.
+Computerfacilitated instruction offers a dynamic presentation of geometric concepts.
 Offered as Credit/No Credit only.
-Non-associate degree applicable.

 098 INTRODUCTION TO GRAPHING CALCULATORS